New Education Policy is foundation of the new India: PM Modi

 Modi said it is a matter of happiness that after the introduction of the National Education Policy, no region or section has said that it has any kind of bias, or is leaning towards one side.
 There is a lot of emphasis on teacher training in the National Education Policy, he pointed out.

 "Our education system focused on 'What to think' so far.
 New policy emphasises on 'How to think'.
 There's no dearth of information and content in the time in which we're today.
-The effort is to lay emphasis on inquiry based, discovery based and analysis based ways to help children learn," Modi said.
+The effort is to lay emphasis on inquiry-based, discovery-based and analysis based ways to help children learn," Modi said.

 "Changing times has given rise to a new global system.
 A new global standard is rising.
 It was essential that India changed its education system as per this.
 Creating a 5+3+3+4 curriculum, while moving ahead from school curriculum's 10+2 structure, is a step in this direction," PM Modi added.